rht-labs-events/summit-lab-2023/deploy/README.md

 cd kubernetes-image-puller/deploy/openshift
 ```

 2. Update the `configmap.yaml` to include the necessary images.
-Replaces the `IMAGES` entries with the following:
+In this case, peplace the `IMAGES` entries with the following:

 ```
 udi-rhel8-35=registry.redhat.io/devspaces/udi-rhel8:3.5;